ScandiumSG/cinema_demo/README.md

 ## About

 The contents of this repository is the frontend service for a cinema/movie-theater webpage.
+The project is not connected to any actual cinema, it is just a personal project.
 The associated backend is in a separate repostiory located at [cinema-server-backend](https://github.com/ScandiumSG/cinema_demo_backend).

 ### Built with
 ![TypeScript](https://img.shields.io/badge/typescript-%23007ACC.svg?style=for-the-badge&logo=typescript&logoColor=white)